JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ### Flyway Callbacks

 While migrations are sufficient for most needs, certain situations require you to execute the same action over and over again.
-With the help of JPA Buddy, you can generate <a href="https://flywaydb.org/documentation/concepts/callbacks">all events</a> that Flyway supports.
+With the help of JPA Buddy, you can generate <a href="https://flywaydb.org/documentation/concepts/callbacks" target="_blank">all events</a> that Flyway supports.
 To generate SQL or java callbacks, press the plus button in the JPA Structure tab and choose the corresponding item.

 ![jpa-structure-callbacks](img/jpa-structure-callbacks.png)